OlivierLD/AstroComputer/ES6/README.md

 > Or on a Mac, just run the script `start.sh`, in the `ES6` folder.
 It will start the server, and open the right page in your default browser.

+> _Note_: `index.html` does not require a server to be running.
+You can just load it in your browser from the file system, it should work.
+> > To come: A WebComponent version.

 You should get a JSON object like this:
 ```json
 {